 Always use tires of the same size, brand, construction (bias, bias-belted or radial), and tread pattern on all four wheels.
+A spare tire of the same size, brand, construction and tread pattern must also be used.
 Failure to do so may result in a circumference difference between tires on the front and rear axles which will cause excessive tire wear and may damage the transmission, transfer case and differential gears.